camilaagw/DS-DE-training-notes/how-to-win-a-DS-competition/notes-from-big-data-specialization-course.md

 SGDClassifier/SGDRegressor

 *Pro-underfitting parameters:*
-- C, alpha, lambda: start with a very small value and increase it
+- C, alpha, lam bda: start with a very small value and increase it
 - L1/L2, use L1 for feature selection